 An indoor air quality sensor (also known as an IAQ sensor) is a device used to measure the air quality within and around buildings, as it relates to the health and comfort of the building occupants.
 Indoor air quality sensors are a key function in sophisticated residential and commercial building air handling systems.

-IDT offers IAQ sensors that function by detecting volatile organic compounds (VOCs) and odors.
+Renesas offers IAQ sensors that function by detecting volatile organic compounds (VOCs) and odors.
 By measuring the total volatile organic compounds (TVOC) and applying it to a rating scale, these sensors provide the necessary information that allow connected systems to address clean air in the ambient environment.
 The sensor chips are typically just a few millimeters in width, and can easily fit within the existing electronics of exhaust fans, air filtration systems, and HVAC systems.

 VOCs are the main source for poor indoor air quality, which can affect a person’s daily life.
 Monitoring indoor areas is recommended, especially in critical places, such as offices, schools and public buildings as well as in homes.
 In addition to health concerns, there is also the psychological aspect that environments that smell clean typically seem more welcoming than areas with unpleasant odors caused by organic compounds.
 Hence, sensitive and robust sensors are needed.